drjack0/kloaka/docs/Evaluation.md

 # Evaluation
 This document provides information about the "evaluation" branch of the project

+Scroll down to read the previous versions of this document.

 ## [16/07/2021] v3: Final Delivery
 ### Input data evaluation